rajatm17/X-Press-Publishing/README.md

 ## Project Overview

-In this capstone project, you will build all of the routing and database logic for an internal tool for a comic book publishing company called X-Press Publishing.
+In this capstone project, I build all of the routing and database logic for an internal tool for a comic book publishing company called X-Press Publishing.

 The X-Press Publishing internal tool should allow users to:
 - Create, view, and update artists